Mosin0Ali/ai-rashifal-horoscope--generator/README.md

 Panchang Elements: Calculates the Tithi, Nakshatra, Yoga, Karana, and Moon Rashi (sign) for the day.

-Gemini API Integration: Generates detailed predictions for health, wealth, love, and career advice, tailored to the unique astrological conditions of the day.
+ChatGPT API Integration: Generates detailed predictions for health, wealth, love, and career advice, tailored to the unique astrological conditions of the day.

 Nepali Language Output: All generated horoscopes are provided in Nepali.